vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 sudo rtd-macos-kvm prepare --n-1
 ```

-With no command or version, the module prepares the host, fetches the latest installer supported by the current macOS-Simple-KVM fetch helper, and defines a new libvirt domain named `RTD-macOS-<timestamp>`.
+With no command or version, the module preserves the existing behavior: it prepares the host, fetches Catalina / `10.15`, and defines a new libvirt domain named `RTD-macOS-<timestamp>`.

 The bootloader can be selected explicitly: